testcomputer/ms-learn/[MS-Intune].md

 Utilizing cloud-based services, devices can be automatically joined to Azure AD, enrolled into MDM services like Microsoft Intune, have restricted access, be assigned to configuration groups, and have customized Out-of-box-experience (OOBE) content tailored to the organization.

+By using a collection of cloud-based technologies, Windows Autopilot:

+    Reduces the time IT spends on deploying, managing, and retiring devices.
+    Reduces the infrastructure required to maintain the devices.
+    Maximizes ease of use for all types of end users.

+From the user's perspective, it only takes a few simple operations to make their device ready to use.
+The only interaction required from the end user is to connect to a network and to verify their credentials.
+Everything beyond that is automated.